On this page

 • Derivatives Platforms (e.g., options, futures, swaps trading)

-Institutional platforms may also include smart order routing, execution algorithms, and FIX protocol support, while retail trading apps lean toward simplified UX and educational overlays.
+Institutional platforms may also include smart order routing, execution algorithms, and FIX protocol support, whereas retail trading apps tend to focus on simplified user experience and educational overlays.
 Each type may demand a unique infrastructure, but the foundation remains consistent: accuracy, speed, and resilience.

 Why Custom Software Development Matters in Trading